Esoteric Buddhism

 sect in Japanese Buddhism.
 The

-or Kangiten hold attributes that make this cult different from
+or Kangiten holds attributes that make this cult different from

 Lama Drukpa Kunley